MusicPlayerDaemon/MPD/doc/protocol.rst

   and falls back to ``Artist`` tags if
   ``AlbumArtist`` does not exist.
   ``VALUE`` is what to find.
+  An empty value string means: match only if the given tag type does not exist at all; this implies that negation with an empty value checks for the existence of the given tag type.

 - ``(TAG contains 'VALUE')`` checks if the given value is a substring of the tag value.